BurningZilch/BurningZilch.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Ash AKA 毕真.
-Currently doing uni with cyber security.
+Just graduated from university with cyber security.
+I have passion and dream of being a engineer-like job, in terms of creating and making things functional.
 I enjoy video games, from YuGiOh to Dota2, from Baba is you to Florence...
-Sometimes I read a book, if the book finds me.

-Here should be a photo of me, after I found a nice photo of myself. just wait for that.
+I also enjoy reading random topic I found interesting online and explore it.

 ### My story